Mind uploading: Public attitudes

+The study suggests mind uploading may have broader appeal than previously thought among those seeking life extension or immortality.

-Research led by cognitive scientist Michael Laakasuo has shown that attitudes toward mind uploading are predicted by belief in an afterlife; the existence of mind uploading technology may threaten religious and spiritual notions of immortality and divinity.
+Another study by Laakasuo found that attitudes toward mind uploading are predicted by belief in an afterlife; the existence of mind uploading technology may threaten religious and spiritual notions of immortality and divinity.

 Political and economic implications

 Emulations might be preceded by a technological arms race driven by first-strike advantages.
 Their emergence and existence may lead to increased risk of war, including inequality, power struggles, strong loyalty and willingness to die among emulations, and new forms of racism, xenophobia, and religious prejudice.
 If emulations run much faster than humans, there might not be enough time for human leaders to make wise decisions or negotiate.
 Humans might react violently to the growing power of emulations, especially if it reduces human wages.
 Emulations might not trust each other, and even well-intentioned defensive measures might be interpreted as offense.

 Robin Hanson's book The Age of Em poses many hypotheses on the nature of a society of mind uploads, including that the most common minds would be copies of adults with personalities conducive to long hours of productive specialized work.